 • Advise Wage and hour law including a working knowledge of the Fair Labor Standards Act, exemption classifications, and state wage laws.

-• Representation at Administrative hearing — represent employers in administrative hearing process including unemployment hearings and wage claims.
+• Representation of Administrative hearing — represent employers in administrative hearing process including unemployment hearings and wage claims.

 • Prepare and deliver live and virtual training to organizations in various practice areas including harassment, equal employment opportunity law, termination, wage and hour, FMLA, disability law, performance documentation, and similar.